doneforaiur/yamb/README.md

  2. Run `compile.sh` script.
  3. Serve `www` directory.

+## Important notes about Markdown files
+- The name of the Markdown file will be used as the title of the blog entry.
+- First line of the Markdown file will be used as the date of the blog entry and recent entries will be sorted alphabetially according to this date.

 ## Neat tricks

-You can setup `cron` for running `compile.sh` and `rsync` commands which will generate HTMLs and copy them to a remote server periodically.
+- You can setup `cron` for running `compile.sh` and `rsync` commands which will generate HTMLs and copy them to a remote server periodically.
 Voilà!
 You don't even have to think about the boring stuff.
 An example cron file is also provided.
+- I use `<sub><sup>DATE</sup></sub>` format for the first line of my entries so that the date is small and *neat*.

+---

 ## TODOs
 - [x] The insertion of generated `HTML` files in templates is dependant on the line which we are trying to insert.
 This can be done without using `sed -i "50r ./tmp/archive.html" ./www/archive.html`. (done in [2241690](https://github.com/doneforaiur/yamb/commit/224169060c72eb4c1dcdc71039bd4424881cc035))